 \subsection{Hecke algebras for split reductive groups}

-We describe integral Hecke algebras for representations of the $\ZZ_p$-points of split reductive groups.
-Let $\GG$ be a split reductive group over $\ZZ_p$, $\BB$ a Borel subgroup, and $\TT$ a maximal torus.
-Let $X_*(\TT)$ denote the group of cocharacters of $\TT$.
+We first describe integral Hecke algebras for general representations of the $\ZZ_p$-points of split reductive groups.
+Let $\GG$ be a split reductive group over $\ZZ_p$, and $\TT \subset \BB$ a maximal torus and a Borel subgroup.
+Let $X_*(\TT)$ (resp. $X_*(\TT)_-$) denote the group of cocharacters (resp. antidominant cocharacters) of $\TT$.
 Let $K = \GG(\ZZ_p)$ be a maximal compact open hyperspecial subgroup of $G = \GG(\QQ_p)$ ~and